fl3xm3ist3r/spicetifyExtensions/upcomingSong/README.md

 ## Upcoming Song

-_This Extension displays the Upcoming Song near the Current Song based on the Queue._
+_This Extension displays the upcoming song near the current song based on the queue.
+Clicking the upcoming song skips to it (plays the next track)._

 ## Preview